-Below is the essential legal information for all applicants, including important terms and conditions and requirements that the University of Bath will apply and rely on in its future relationship with you.
+Below is the essential legal information for all applicants, including important terms and conditions and requirements that The University of Bath will apply and rely on in its future relationship with you.

-You should read this page carefully.
+You should read these pages carefully.

 1.1 The following documentation and legislation provides a framework through which the University and its students work together to create a positive environment for learning and academic achievement:

-- The prospectus
+- The prospectuses

 - The offer letter